Concerns and complaints

 Resolving a Complaint

 Every effort should be made to resolve complaints received in a timely fashion.
 When receiving a verbal complaint, staff should listen and seek to understand the complaint and may attempt to resolve it immediately.
-Complaints received in writing should be acknowledged within 2 business days and staff should attempt to resolve the matter within 10 business days.
+Staff must acknowledge written complaints within two business days and aim to resolve them within ten business days.

-Where a complaint cannot be easily resolved, it will be escalated to the department manager.
-If the manager cannot resolve the complaint, it will be escalated to the CEO.
-If the complaint is about the CEO, it will be handled by the Chair of the Alzheimer Society of Manitoba Board of Directors.
-Complainants should be kept informed of the status of their complaint.
-Every attempt should also be made to resolve escalated complaints within an additional 10 business days so that all complaints are resolved within a month of having been received.
+When a complaint cannot be easily resolved, the employee will escalate it to the department manager.
+Should the manager be unable to resolve the issue, it will then proceed to the CEO.
+Complaints concerning the CEO are handled by the Chair of the Alzheimer Society of Manitoba Board of Directors.
+Staff must keep complainants informed of progress, and the Society aims to resolve all escalated complaints within ten additional business days—ideally within one month of receipt.

 Documenting a Complaint

-It is necessary to keep a record of all complaints.
-Information about complaints must be recorded in a templated Excel spreadsheet.
-Information recorded includes a description of the complaint, who handled it, what was done to resolve the complaint, timeframe, and a description of the resolution.
+The Society keeps a record of all complaints.
+Staff record this information in a standardized Excel spreadsheet, which includes a description of the complaint, the person who handled it, the actions taken to resolve it, the timeframe, and the final resolution.

-A summary of the complaints received including number and type will be reported annually by the CEO to the Alzheimer Society of Manitoba Board of Directors
+Each year, the CEO reports a summary of all complaints—including the number and type—to the Alzheimer Society of Manitoba Board of Directors.

 Scope: